 And the denominator will actually be lower than under Hunt – the total months of service at the time of divorce, not total months of retirement.
 So until we dig deeper, the frozen benefit rule seems helpful to spouses.
 Using the hypothetical from above, let’s assume the spouses were married for the first 11 years of the member’s 24-year career.
 At the time of divorce, there were exactly 11 years of marriage overlapping 11 years of service.

 The marital share would be 100%, compared to 45.8% under the Hunt formula.

 But here’s the catch – the result of that equation is multiplied not against the total military retirement at the time of actual retirement, but against the retirement earned as of the date of the divorce.
-And if the member has fewer than 20 years of service, we simply use the same 2.5% multiplier ✖ however many years of service she does have.
+Regardless of whether the member has more than 20 years, so the retirement is vested, or fewer than 20 years, so it’s a hypothetical retirement, the formula is the same: 2.5% ✖ however many years of service.